cknific/virgil-software/src/pages/20210109--running-1000-miles/index.md

 ### 📈 Consistently run more miles each month.
 When I first met Jordan in 2019, he pointed out how inconsistent my numbers were.
 I would run a bunch of miles leading up to a race and then rest for several months after.
 He told me I need to start averaging at least 70 miles each month for a full year.
 By January 2020, I had several consecutive months above that minimum.

-### 🏋 Ditch stretches, do dynamic warmups.
+### 🏋 Ditch static stretches, do dynamic warmups.
-Replace static stretching with dynamic warmups.
-I did over 5,000 walking lunges this year before my runs.
+In 2020, I replaced static stretching with dynamic warmups.
+I did thousands of walking lunges this year before my runs.
 I swung my legs back and forth.
-I did un-weighted quats.
-I did butt-kicks and high knees.
-I stopped stretching.
-I stopped rolling.
+I did un-weighted squats.
+I did butt-kicks and high-knees.
+For the most part, I stopped stretching altogether.
+I stopped foam-rolling.
+The result?
 I felt better AND maintained flexibility.

-_If this seems crazy to you, take a gander at this article on [the case against stretching](https://www.outsideonline.com/2408467/case-against-stretching-flexibility-research)._
+_If this seems crazy to you, take a look at this article on [the case against stretching](https://www.outsideonline.com/2408467/case-against-stretching-flexibility-research)._

 ### ⚖️ Focus on Body Mass Index (BMI).
 As a by-product of the increase in mileage (and cooking at home due to Covid), I lost about 30 pounds and reduced my body fat to about 10-11%.
 As I had done in previous training cycles, I tracked my caloric intake with MyFitnessPal until I reached my goal weight.

 ![Weight](./images/weight.png)

 But the real trick was getting my BMI (Body Mass Index) down to 19.
 I bought a smart scale from [Greater Goods](https://greatergoods.com/), tracked my body fat, and monitored my caloric intake to reduce weight.
 Once I reached it, my runs became easier and faster.

-I'm intimately aware that dieting and endurance running are diametrically opposed forces.
-Therefore, one must lose weight only while realizing benefits in performance.
-This takes some time, but in the end, it's worthwhile.
+I was intimately aware that dieting and endurance running were diametrically opposed forces.
+I needed energy from food to be able to run!
+The trick here is to lose weight only while realizing benefits in performance.
+This took some time, but in the end, it was worthwhile.

 ### Fuel the body for runs
 Running wouldn't be any fun if I felt gassed during or after each run.
 To avoid that, I make sure to feed my body properly.
 From a macronutrient perspective, I strive to get most of my calories from carbs and protein.
 Luckily for me, I'm comfortable eating roughly the same meal almost every day.
 That generally looks like: